-So Great Aunt Martha died and left you her 2-bedroom Park Avenue co-op?
+So Great Aunt Martha died and left you her two-bedroom Park Avenue co-op?

-Assuming you don't want to live there yourself, it's time to brush up on the intricacies of selling an 'estate condition' apartment.
+If for some reason you don't want to live there yourself, it's time to brush up on the intricacies of selling what's called an "estate condition" apartment.
 You'll have certain decisions to make about legal requirements, pricing, presentation, and marketing that other sellers may not need to consider.

 What is an estate-condition apartment?